 Outpatient Drug Rehab

-With outpatient care, clients usually live at home, at an extended care facility, or in a sober living home and attend therapy and other forms of care at a separate outpatient facility.
+With outpatient care, clients usually live at home or in a sober living home and attend therapy and other forms of care at a separate outpatient facility.
 Outpatient care is often appropriate for clients who need continued structure and guidance following primary care at an inpatient facility.
 As with inpatient rehab, outpatient programming varies greatly from facility to facility, but often have the following features: